Back to Blogs

 Ask not what your recruiter can do for you

-There is a “quid pro quo” that goes along with all this information sharing.
-And your recruiter may ask you to tap into your knowledge or your contacts to help her do her job better.
+There is a "quid pro quo" that goes along with all this information sharing.
+Your recruiter may ask you to tap into your knowledge or your contacts to help her do her job better.
 For example, referrals or questions about the company you are working with.
-“If my company needs other services or individuals, I will let her know about it so she can get a jump on the competition,” said Gwayambadde, who added that since he knows the company well he can provide informed advice about what they are looking for.
+"If my company needs other services or individuals, I will let her know about it so she can get a jump on the competition," said the front-end developer, who added that since he knows the company well he can provide informed advice about what they are looking for.
 Most staffing companies provide handsome referral fees if somebody you refer ends up getting hired.

 All in all, it’s a win-win for everyone.
 Have you worked with a recruiter who has acted as your own personal career agent?